 Just looking at the underwater footage of these rocks shows us this.
 You don’t need to be a geologist or an archaeologist to figure it out.
 Just look at the image and listen to the narration as Nimoy compares the ‘Wall’ to a Roman highway.
 The stones are vastly bigger than any stones I’ve seen used to pave a road.
 Or to build a wall.

 Ah, but what about a civilization with ‘advanced technology’?
+Couldn’t they use larger stones?
 Well let’s have a look at a civilization with better road building technology than the Romans – ours.
 We probably could make roads with bigger stone blocks than the Romans used.
-But we make roads out of concrete and tarmac.
+Instead, we make roads out of concrete and tarmac.
 In other words, we use much smaller pieces of rock than ancient peoples did — because it’s easier and cheaper than using huge rocks.

 But, to my surprise, Nimoy suggests that the Wall is made of ordinary beach rock.
 He even admits that such formations are common!
 And we talk to geologist Eugene Shin.
 Shin makes his appearance swimming in the Bimini waters before being interviewed on a beach dressed in a t-shirt, before we see some cool footage of scuba-diving geologists taking core samples.
 Shin concludes that the Wall is natural phenomenon.